Dev.Chan64's Blog

 Definition

-Refers to a state where development is driven by implementation without sufficient design, resulting in a structure with unclear boundaries and lacking abstraction.
+This refers to a state in which implementation-driven development happened without sufficient design, resulting in unclear boundaries and weak abstraction.

 Organizational Causes